modm-io/modm/examples/README.md

 To generate your target specific Doxygen documentation:

 ```
-(cd modm/docs && doxygen doxygen.cfg)  # may take a minute or two
+(cd modm/docs && doxygen doxyfile.cfg)  # may take a minute or two
 # open modm/docs/html/index.html
 ```